110 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, if you are using illegal hard drugs, you cannot participate.
 Prescription medications containing similar compounds are allowed.

-What data supports the effectiveness of the treatment Acceptance and Commitment Therapy for chronic post-surgical pain?
+What prior data suggests that Acceptance and Commitment Therapy is safe for chronic post-surgical pain?

-How is Acceptance and Commitment Therapy different from other treatments for chronic post-surgical pain?
+What evidence suggests that Acceptance and Commitment Therapy is effective for chronic post-surgical pain?

 CB